 Health benefits ascribed to hatha yoga asana practice

-Nidra is a sanskrit word meaning sleep or yogic sleep is a state of consciousness between waking and sleeping, like the going-to-sleep stage.
+Nidra is a Sanskrit word meaning sleep or yogic sleep is a state of consciousness between waking and sleeping, like the going-to-sleep stage.
 It is a state in which the body is completely relaxed, and the practitioner becomes systematically and increasingly aware of the inner world by following a set of verbal instructions.
-This state of consciousness (yoga nidra) is different from meditation in which concentration on a single focus is required.
-In yoga nidra the practitioner remains in a state of light pratyahara with four of his senses internalised, that is, withdrawn, and only the hearing still connects to the instructions.
-The yogic goal of both paths, deep relaxation (yoga nidra) and meditation are the same, a state called samadhi.
+This state of consciousness (Yoga Nidra) is different from meditation in which concentration on a single focus is required.
+In Yoga Nidra the practitioner remains in a state of light pratyahara with four of his senses internalized, that is, withdrawn, and only the hearing still connects to the instructions.
+The yogic goal of both paths, deep relaxation (Yoga Nidra) and meditation are the same, a state called samadhi.

 The practice of yoga relaxation or nidra has been found to reduce tension and anxiety.
 The autonomic symptoms of high anxiety such as headache, giddiness, chest pain, palpitations, sweating and abdominal pain respond well.
 It has been used to help soldiers from war cope with posttraumatic stress disorder (PTSD).

-In 2006, Kamakhya Kumar was awarded a PhD by Dr. A. P. J. Abdul Kalam (ex-president of India) for his work Psycho-physiological Changes as Related to Yoga Nidra.
-He observed six months of effects of yoga nidra on some physiological, hematological and some psychological parameters on the practitioners and he found a significant change on above mentioned parameters.
-One of the pieces of research published, was entitled "A study on the impact on stress and anxiety through yoga nidra" Indian Journal of Traditional Knowledge, Vol. 7 No 3 (Published through NISCAIR).
+In 2006, Kamakhya Kumar was awarded a Ph.D. by Dr. A. P. J. Abdul Kalam (ex-president of India) for his work Psycho-physiological Changes as Related to Yoga Nidra.
+He observed six months of effects of Yoga Nidra on some physiological, hematological and some psychological parameters on the practitioners and he found a significant change in the above-mentioned parameters.
+One of the pieces of research published was entitled “A study on the impact of stress and anxiety through yoga Nidra” Indian Journal of Traditional Knowledge, Vol. 7 No 3 (Published through NISCAIR).